 The Community Health Initiative (CHI) component of the DoN regulation requires Long-Term Care Facilities, which are not deemed Conservation Projects, to contribute 3% of the total value of the project to a CHI Healthy Aging Fund.
 Payment may be made in full at the time of project approval or in 2 equal installments with the first payment due at the time of receipt of a duly approved Notice of Determination of Need (or upon receipt of a payment letter from DPH), and the second, on the first anniversary of the Notice.
-The Applicant has chosen to pay in two equal installments.
+The Applicant has chosen to pay in two equal installments and has been granted a six month extension on the first payment.
+The first payment must be made within six months of receipt of DoN Approval, and the second payment on the first anniversary of the notice.
 Any deviation to this payment schedule will require program approval.
 For this proposed Long-term Care Facility Project, the CHI contribution will be \$565,151.52.
-Based on the Applicant's compliance with the above requirement, the Applicant meets the terms of Factor 6
+Based on the Applicant's compliance with the above requirement, the Applicant meets the terms of Factor 6.